This guide assumes you have purchased or acquired an urbit planet or star and you would like to set it up on a cloud VPS so it is always on.

 sudo fallocate -l 2G /swapfile sudo chmod 600 /swapfile sudo mkswap /swapfile sudo swapon /swapfile sudo cp /etc/fstab /etc/fstab.bak echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab

 Step 6: Boot your Urbit

-You can also open the .key file and copy the key from it and type it into the boot command directly:
+You can also open the .key file and copy the key from it and type it into the boot command directly, like this:

 ./urbit -w planetname -G 0w2~Wsd.isle8.YFYUg.PHjqh.SyuLd.POEsn.j3T7s.ls8g2.Adifl.Tis2s.lse9g.asd45.JO-jL$

 It will take a while to boot (10 minutes)?
 After it boots you will get a dojo prompt, and then you will probably see a bunch of "behn" which means your planet is downloading updates.
 It could take a day or two to download all of the updates.

 Test it by typing (dopzod is another star)

 |hi ~dopzod hi ~dopzod successful; ~dopzod is your neighbor

 And by the way, grab your passcode so you can log into the web interface of your Urbit.